-After growing up in Philadelphia, Eve moved to Los Angeles and did her undergrad work in Photography at UCLA.
-Once there, she transitioned from a black and white darkroom into a color lab.
-In the summer of her junior year, she took a class on cinematography and it was there that she internalized the film process; how, as she puts it "motion picture film is just 24 frames of of a negative in one second, shot with a bigger camera."
+After growing up in Philadelphia, Eve moved to Los Angeles and received her BFA in Photography from UCLA.
+Once there, she transitioned from the black and white darkroom of her youth to a full-scale color lab.
+During the summer of her junior year, she took a class on cinematography, and it was there that she discovered how seamlessly her photography skills translated into cinematography:” motion picture film is just 24 frames of a negative in one second.”
 What little bit of Eve’s creative passion wasn’t already on fire at that point ignited.
-After completing her undergrad program, Eve applied to the highly selective Cinematography graduate program at UCLA where she received her masters.
+She pursued the path of filmmaking by applying to the Theater Film and Television graduate program at UCLA where she received her MFA in Cinematography.
 She has been working as a professional cinematographer ever since.

-Ask most photographers and video pros where their workflow starts, and they’ll begin at the camera.
-Eve begins even earlier, in the premeditation stage, thinking about the project as a whole from capture to final distribution.
-Eve explains: "As the DP, I need to know how the post-supervisor and editor want the footage to be delivered, what kind of system they are working on, and what the final goal is for the film.”
-Clear communication between all three key positions is essential to a smooth workflow and should take place before you even begin shooting.
-The recent trend in shooting 6K video comes with a massive data storage impact and it is important to know if this resolution is necessary and affordable for your production.
+Ask most photographers and cinematographers where their workflow starts, and they’ll say it begins when the files are captured in the camera.
+Eve begins even earlier, in the pre-production stage, thinking about the project as a whole from capture to final distribution.
+Eve explains, "As the DP I need to know how the post-supervisor and editorial team want the footage to be delivered, what kind of system they are working on, and what the final delivery goal is for the film.”
+Clear communication between production and post-production is essential to a smooth workflow and must take place before you even begin filming.

-In particular, she points to the common misperception that USB 3.0 and Thunderbolt are essentially synonymous from a performance standpoint.
+In particular, she points to the common misconception that USB 3.2 and Thunderbolt protocols are the same from a performance standpoint.
 They’re not.
-Thunderbolt connectivity, now available on all modern Mac workstations and notebooks, offers 10 Gb/s throughput.
-Thunderbolt 2 doubles that.
-Such speeds can be essential to maintaining a fluid workflow during real-time editing.
-In contrast, USB 3.0 tops out at only 5 Gb/s, and this can prove to be constricting when dealing with 4K and higher multi-stream workflows.
+Thunderbolt connectivity, now available on all modern Mac workstations and notebooks, offers up to 20 Gb/s throughput.
+Thunderbolt 3 doubles that.
+This speed difference can be essential to maintaining a fluid workflow during real-time editing.
+In contrast, USB 3.2 tops out at 20 Gb/s, and this may be constricting when dealing with 4K and higher multi-stream workflows.

 G-Team members are leaders in their respective fields who use G-Technology products in their day-to-day work lives.
 G-Team members are compensated for their participation.